Assembling, Compiling, Link-Editing, and Executing User-Written Programs

 END

-The first statement is just a standard job card.
+Statement 1 (and continuation onto statement 2) is just a standard job card.
 However, a REGION parameter has been specified which will allocate 128K to each step in the job.
-Although I am not certain why, the allocations provided by the REGION parameters in some of the catalogued procedures are inadequate and the jobs will abend without adding a larger REGION on the job card.
+The allocations provided by the REGION parameters in some of the catalogued procedures are inadequate and the jobs will terminate abnormally (abend) without adding a larger REGION on the job card.

-The second statement invokes the catalogued procedure, ASMFCLG.
+Statement 3 invokes the catalogued procedure, ASMFCLG.
 Note that the procedure name is specified alone instead of prefacing it with 'PGM=' as you would to execute a program.
-This is how the scheduler knows that it needs to search SYS1.PROCLIB to locate a procedure instead of searching SYS1.LINKLIB to locate a program.
+This is how the scheduler knows that it needs to search a PROCedure LIBrary, frequently SYS1.PROCLIB, to locate a procedure instead of searching SYS1.LINKLIB to locate a program.
+The PARM.ASM operand overrides the parameter supplied in the catalogued procedure, specifying that the assembler is to produce object code, but no deck; and a list, but no xref.

-Statements three through six are overriding statements.
+Statements 4 through 7 override specific operands on DD statements in the catalogued procedure.
 They modify the content of the catalogued procedure by specifying replacement parameter values on four of the DD statements in the procedure.
 If you look at the catalog procedure listing for ASMFCLG, you will see that the UNIT type for the three work datasets used by the assembler and the dataset to receive the output of the assembler are SYSSQ.
-If left as they are, the system may attempt to allocate tape devices to these datasets, so I have provided override statements to ensure that they will be allocated disk devices, SYSDA.
+There is no real reason for these overrides, except as an illustration of the technique.

 Notice that each override statement begins with the name of the step within the catalogued procedure where the statement occurs, followed by a period, followed by the name of the DD statement to which the override is to apply.
 All of the overrides in this example apply to the ASM step, however if we wanted to override a DD statement in the link-edit step, we would preface the DD name with 'LKED.<ddname>'.